apiad/violetear/docs/api/violetear.__init__.md

-!!! note "Docstring"
+??? note "Docstring"
-    """`violetear` is a minimalist CSS generator.
+    `violetear` is a minimalist CSS generator.

     You use Python to define CSS styles and automatically obtain a CSS stylesheet.
     Using a fluent API, you can quickly build complex styles programmatically